stefan-hoeck/idris2-dom-mvc/docs/src/Examples/Selector.md

       ]
 ```

-Function `runApp` only handles the events from example applications,
+Function `runApp` only handles the events from example applications
 but not the `AppEv` event from the main `<select>` element.
 We handle
 that one in two functions: First, when we change the example application,
-we have to cleanup some stuff first (some applications use animations,
+we have to cleanup some stuff first: Some applications use animations,
-and we'd like to stop those before starting a new app).
+and we'd like to stop those before starting a new app.
 Cleanup
 hooks are stored in the corresponding application states.

 We also reset the main view, to make sure all traces from previous